-Since only Antoine’s knows the “correct” recipe and since I’ve had the privilege of eating their version, this is my take on the recipe adjusted to my specific taste.
+Since only Antoine’s knows the ‘correct’ recipe and since I’ve had the privilege of eating their version, this is my take on their, adjusted to my specific taste.
 If you don’t like it – make your own version, it will be equally inauthentic. 😉

 I follow the classic assumption that the recipe has no spinach in it (despite so many pretender recipes that do use it).
 I use several different herbs with a hint of anise flavor that a proper oysters Rockefeller should have.

 I then up the anise ante by adding a touch of Absinthe (every modern recipe I’ve seen uses Herbsaint or Pernod liqueur, but the original 19th century recipe almost assuredly used Absinthe).
 Don’t worry, Citizens.
 It is a delicious addition to the recipe and one I heartily endorse.
 This is my preferred brand.

 Enjoy this delectable and rich dish for yourselves, members of TFD Nation – the calories and the effort are all worth it. 🙂